OI-wiki/i18n/docs/intro/faq.md

 ### I failed to install dependencies

-You might want to check the following setup: network? permissions? error message?
+You might want to check the following setup: network? permissions? error messages?

 ### I have cloned the project, why can't it be deployed